junxit/us-congress-bills-112/metadata.md

 - 2011-09-07 — Mr. Camp moved to suspend the rules and pass the bill.
 - 2011-09-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5943-5944)
 - 2011-09-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5943-5944)
+- 2011-09-08 — Received in the Senate.
+- 2011-09-13 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-09-14 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 166.